 Female directors need to be 'shameless'

-So, what do you do if you're a female filmmaker and there are so many barriers to fight against, you start "wondering if it's a pointless exercise?"
+So, what do you do if you're a female filmmaker and there are so many barriers to fight against, you start "wondering if it's a pointless exercise"?

 Make a film about it, of course.